Sample formats

 bounds

-Point cloud bounds: a dict with values min_z and max_z (float).
-These values are used as the default min/max values for height coloring when provided.
+Point cloud bounds: a dict with values that are used to initialize the limiting cuboid.
+The z-values are also used for height coloring when provided.

 Point cloud data